 There are countless ways to incorporate eco-friendly materials into the design of your home.
 This post will specifically focus on home textiles like sheets and upholstery along with accessories and decor.
 Check out our other posts on Eco-Friendly home design via the links below!

-Eco-friendly fabric doesn’t have to automatically mean it’s made from recycled materials, although that is one of the simplest ways to make sure that it is impacting the environment on a smaller scale.
+Eco-friendly fabric doesn’t have to automatically mean it’s made of recycled materials, although that is one of the simplest ways to make sure that it is impacting the environment on a smaller scale.
 There have been many advances to the creation of fabric that are better for the planet and still look amazing.

-NATURAL AND ORGANIC materials are an easy way to stay eco-friendly.
+These materials are an easy way to stay eco-friendly.
 Things like organic cotton and linen are made from plants, and tencel is made from sustainable wood pulp.
 These fabrics can be used in clothing as well as upholstery/curtains.
 Wool, jute, and recycled polyester are great fabrics to consider for rugs.

-LEATHER was widely regarded as very non-sustainable, but practices are reforming to make it more eco-friendly.
+Leather was widely regarded as very non-sustainable, but practices are reforming to make it more eco-friendly.
 Many tanneries have changed the way they process leather to include fewer chemicals or no chemicals at all, and have stricter standards for disposing of any chemicals they do use.
 The change is coming both from producers being eco-friendly, and also consumer demand for sustainable and responsibly sourced products.
-Genuine leather also tends to last much longer than vegan leathers, and so for large investment pieces like furniture it can be the more sustainable option in the long run.
+Genuine leather also tends to last much longer than vegan leathers.
+So for large investment pieces like furniture it can be the more sustainable option in the long run.
 Plus, most vegan leather (at least right now) is made from non-biodegradable synthetic materials like plastic and PVC, which ultimately won’t ever leave a landfill.
 Many leather companies in fashion and design are trying to work with cattle ranches to use hides that come from farming to cut down waste for both industries.

-DOWN.
 Similar to leather, down can have a bad rap.
 Recently, demand for responsibly produced down, or sustainably produced alternatives has increased a lot.
 Also like leather, more down is now being created in partnership with farms using farming byproducts.
 There are many standards in place and certifications that help mark responsibly sourced down, but if you’re still really against the idea, fashion companies like Everlane and bedding companies like Buffy have started using an alternative that’s made out of recycled plastic bottles.
 This alternative down remains lightweight but has more ability to withstand moisture.
 Just look for those certifications that the alternative itself is eco friendly and not made of nonbiodegradable plastic.
 Lastly, down is similar to leather in it’s quality and durability—and no matter what, it’s more sustainable to invest in something that lasts rather than rebuying products several times due to wearout or low quality.

 Even being aware of what your candles are made of or where your bedding is sourced can make a huge difference when you’re trying to be more earth conscious.
 You don’t have to sacrifice quality for sustainability, as you’ll see here.
 Everything we talked about above with furniture pretty much applies to home accessories as well.
 Artisans and artists are getting extremely creative with sustainable materials from art to kitchenware, and everything in between.